JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 7. Select `DuinoI2C_ESP.ino.esp01.ota.bin.gz`
 8. Repeat step 5.
 The ESP should start working again.

+### CLI Update
+The OTA update can be automated using script or command line from Linux terminal.

+`curl -u admin:admin -F "image=@firmware.bin" http://192.168.0.235:54321/firmware`

 ## OLED (Optional)
 Only SSD1306 or compatible 128x64 OLED will be supported.
 The OLED will be auto detected at address 0x3C.
 If the mining rig setup is using logic-level-shifter, it is recommended to connect the OLED to 3.3V side for both VCC and I2C SDA/SCL.